- Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

 Walking in Bengaluru

-Walking may not be the best option for getting around in Bengaluru, in terms of safety and speed.
+Walking may not be the best option for getting around in Bengaluru, in terms of both safety and practicality.
 The roads are nightmarish and pedestrians are not safe from this chaos.
 Expats who opt for walking must do so with caution, particularly when crossing busy streets.

 That said, new arrivals can familiarise themselves with the city by taking a tourist walking tour.
-The Garden City also offers great parks, such as Cubbon Park and Jaya Prakash Narayana Park, with great trails for casual strolls as well as jogs.
+The city also offers great parks, such as Cubbon Park and Jaya Prakash Narayana Park, with great trails for casual strolls as well as jogs.

 Are you an expat living in Bengaluru?